Arduino in RIOT. More...

 *.sketch files and we implemented the Arduino API using RIOT's native functions.

-Building Arduino sketches in RIOT is done in a two step process.
+Building Arduino sketches in RIOT is done in a three step process.

-This script creates a temporary file called '_sketches.cpp' inside the application folder.
-Into this file, the script copies some Arduino glue code ( pre.snip and post.snip) together with the contents of all
+arduino_sketches.cpp source file.
+Into this file, it copies some Arduino glue code ( pre.snip and post.snip) together with the contents of all

 *.sketch files contained in the application folder.

-Second, the RIOT make system is called as usual, processing the temporary file containing all the Arduino code.
-Simple :-)
+Third, the RIOT make system is called as usual, building the generated library with the Arduino code and including it in the final firmware.

 For supporting the Arduino API, we have created our own function and class definitions, using the exact same signatures as in the original Arduino header files.
 These headers are then implemented using standard RIOT APIs, e.g. the peripheral drivers,